troopashells/M.I.M.P/README.md

 This is a project to get Mugen running on Pi 4.

-July 6, 2021 UPDATE.
+July 23, 2021 UPDATE.

-Mugen launching great from Retropie
+Mugen launching great from Retropie.

+Worked out keyboard mapper with qjoypad .

 Have tested and been successful on following builds .